-In known cases of swine flu, patients should be isolated to prevent the spread of H1N1.
+People with known cases of swine flu should be isolated to prevent the spread of H1N1.

 - mild soreness at the injection site

-The oral drug (Tamiflu) is the current recommended medication for swine flu.
-Oseltamivir, whose trade name is Tamiflu, is an antiviral drug used to treat influenza infections.
-This drug, or sometimes zanamivir (Relenza), aren’t used as a preventive measure for swine flu, but are used as treatment if someone has been exposed in the last 48 hours to swine flu, or is suspected of having swine flu.
-The vaccine is a preventive measure.
+The oral drug oseltamivir (Tamiflu) is the current recommended medication for swine flu.
+It's an antiviral drug used to treat influenza infections.
+This drug, or sometimes zanamivir (Relenza), is used as treatment for people who have been exposed to swine flu in the last 48 hours, or if they're suspected of having swine flu.
+These drugs aren't used as a preventive measure for swine flu.

 Easy ways to prevent swine flu (in addition to being vaccinated) include:

-- not touching your nose, mouth, or eyes because the virus can survive on telephones, tabletops, etc.
+- not touching your nose, mouth, or eyes (the virus can survive on telephones, tabletops, etc.)

-- staying home from work or school if you are ill to keep others healthy
+- staying home from work or school if you're ill

 - avoiding large gatherings when swine flu is in season.
-Flu season shifts a little bit from year to year, but in the United States it generally peaks in January, although it often starts in October and runs until as late as May.
-It is possible to get the flu year-round.
+Flu season shifts from year to year, but in the United States it generally starts in October and runs until as late as May.
+It usually peaks in January, although it is possible to get the flu any time of year.